-Most people who paint will use a camera and photo references at some point as an aid to creating artwork.
+Most people who paint will use a camera and photo references as an aid to creating artwork.

-When we use a camera as a notebook we do need to be aware that everything it tells us afterwards may not be strictly correct.
+When we use a camera as a notebook, we need to consider that what it shows in the photograph may not be strictly correct.
 The camera is 'one eyed' after all and gives an imperfect impression of depth.
-Also...

-You will realise fairly quickly that there is a constant battle going on between those who paint using photo references and those who regard the use of photographs as a SIN and require all painting to be from life or from sketches.
+You will realise fairly quickly that there is a constant battle going on between those who paint using photo references and those who don't.
+Some insist that you should only draw from life or from sketches.
 Whereas others love to create photo-realistic art.

-Let's look in more detail at the problems that using photo references can create and how we can avoid those problems and still make use of a useful tool.
+Let's look in more detail at the problems that using photo references can create and how we can avoid those problems and still make the most of a useful tool.

-This is very apparent when portraits are taken with a wide angle lens - the nose can end up huge and the eyes very tiny.
-If you draw the features in this way you may end up with a caricature.
+This is also very apparent if you use a wide-angle lens to take a portrait - the nose can end up too large and the eyes very tiny.
+If you draw the features in this way, you may end up with a caricature.
 Depending on the aperture chosen by the photographer, you may also find that certain features are out of focus and blurry.
 As seen in the photos below, it can change the entire head shape if you use a wide-angle lens.

 Your picture layouts should allow for any adjustments required rather than blind copying the photo references.

-Don't get too wound up by this - these are photographic terms denoting the effect you get when a camera is not held level to the ground when photographing tall buildings.
+Don't get too wound up by this - these are photographic terms denoting the effect you get when you don't hold a camera level to the ground when photographing tall buildings.
 The tendency is to tip the camera up in order to get the top of the building in the shot, resulting in the subject looking as though it is about to topple over on top of you.
-The base will look larger than the top, with the sides sloping in towards each other.
+The base will look larger than the top and the sides will slope in towards each other.

-In a photo we accept this as normal and allow for it.
-In a painting or drawing we expect surfaces known to be vertical to be so.
+In a photo, we accept this as normal and allow for it.
+In a painting, or drawing, we expect buildings to stand straight.

 Barrel distortion is another feature of lenses, especially the cheaper ones.
 Again this distorts the correct shape of objects, although it is not as obvious to the untrained eye.